Hospital dresses newborns in Baby Yoda outfits

 PITTSBURGH, Pa.
 (WFLA) – The force is definitely with these babies!

-UPMC Magee-Womens Hospital in Pittsburgh is celebrating the holiday season in an out-of-this-world way by dressing up newborns with special green ears to look like “Baby Yoda” from the new Disney Plus show “The Mandalorian.”
+Newborns at UPMC Magee-Womens Hospital in Pittsburgh are celebrating the holiday season in an out-of-this-world way by dressing up newborns with special green ears to look like “Baby Yoda” from the new Disney Plus show “The Mandalorian.”

 The babies were decked out in shirts reading “How Cute I Am” and “Merry I Must Be”.